 As she glanced back at her years in Dubai, Mariia was overcome by a sense of fulfilment, having witnessed remarkable growth in the local art scene and a rise in the number of art galleries and museums around the country.
 She ended our tete-a-tete with a convincing invitation to the city at large,

 “I’ll let you in on a little secret.
-Once you step into the world of antiquities, you will fall in love with it and there will be no going back to the ordinary.
+Once you step into the world of antiques, you will fall in love with it and there will be no going back to the ordinary.
 We welcome you to Cabinet of Curiosity, where you will be guided through a journey of discoveries, the key to which is a sense of curiosity!"

 At the end of our little excursion, Habiba and I walked away with a revelation; History cycles itself through everyday objects.
 Many of the artifacts we discovered in the store were museum-grade items that had found their way into this corner of the world, fated to go to private collections.
 Often, private collections become museum exhibits through donations or sales, and museums, unable to keep everything, put pieces back on the auction block.
 It’s here that people like Mariia and Mutaib step in, preserving these treasures and breathing new life into them through the stories they share, giving them a second chapter in their living museum.